Content

 Text

-The vaccine is safe and current evidence suggests it will help to protect you from mpox and severe illness.
+The vaccine is safe and it will help to protect you from mpox and severe illness.
 Please get the vaccine if you’re invited for it.
 As with most vaccines, if you are immunocompromised (i.e. have a poor immune response to illnesses) it may take longer for the vaccine to work.

 How do I get the vaccine?